chasinglogic/Chattie/README.md

 ### Connectors

 The final concept used in Chattie is that of the Connector.
-A Connector is a class which implements an interface that allows Chattie to connect to a given backend.
+A Connector is a class which implements the Connector interface that allows Chattie to connect to a given backend.
 Often this is a chat service but can also be any text stream such as stdin/stdout or even Twitter!

 The Connector class definition varies wildly based on the backend it's